Custom Versus Pre-Built Mobile Apps: When Does Custom Make More Sense?

 The exact process is critical.

 Our client searched for, but was unable to find a solution that could do what they required.
 So they hired us to create the solution for them.

 2. You Are Strongly Motivated to ‘Keep it Simple’ and Avoid Unnecessary Features

 We’ve all been there.
 Using some new application or gadget, you find yourself moaning…

 Why can’t it just do what I need it to do without all this other…stuff.

-A common downside of the upside of feature-rich off-the-shelf business apps is that they’re overly complicated when what you really need is just a small subset of their rich bevy of features.
+A common downside of feature-rich off-the-shelf business apps is that they’re overly complicated, when what you really need is just a small subset of their rich bevy of features.